 Not to mention, who wants to eat a big bowl of salad every day for lunch?
 Not me!!
 As you can see from my Instagram feed, I like to eat lots of other things for lunch – and rarely do they include a salad bowl.

-I love that this smoothie reminds me of my favorite blueberry muffins and blueberry scones.
-And, the best part is that I can put all of the ingredients inside my blender the night before and store it in the fridge.
+I love that this smoothie reminds me of my favorite blueberry muffins and blueberry scone recipes.
+And, the best part is that I can put all of the ingredients in my blender the night before and store it in the fridge.
 In the morning, all I have to do is blend, pour in a to-go cup, and I’m good to go!

 This recipe is one I usually drink on days that I will be working out.
 It’s perfect because it’s heavy on the protein, which is essential when you are working out to help repair your body, plus it keeps me full so I’m not thinking about food while I exercise (at least I try not to).

-I’ve mentioned before why I love VegaOne.
-It is made from whole-food plant based ingredients and my stomach tolerates it very well.
-I prefer to use the vanilla flavor for this recipe -actually, it’s the base for most of my recipes.
-In my opinion their vanilla goes well with every flavor.
+I prefer to use the vanilla flavored protein for this recipe -actually, it’s the base for most of my recipes.
+In my opinion, vanilla goes well with every flavor.

 I hope you enjoy this simple recipe as much as I do.
 Getting started drinking your daily green smoothie is simple and can be painless with delicious recipes like this one.
 And, doing something that makes you feel good -like eating the right foods, exercising, recharging, meeting friends, reading a book… are all great things to live a good life.